j50n/deno-proc/site/src/introduction.md

 # Introduction

+`proc` simplifies working with child processes in Typescript/Deno.
+Its goal is to achieve the simplicity of shell scripts.

 Deno is a great choice to replace your `bash` scripts when they become too complex.
-Type checking and security-by-default make it safer to use when you have to test in production.
-It removes the need for a package-manager, so you can run scripts from source without an installation step. _If only we had better support for managing child processes._
+Typescript scales up.
+Type checking and Deno's security-by-default make it safer to use when you have to test in production.
+Deno has done away with the package-manager concept, so you can run scripts from source without an installation step.
+There is no project configuration needed by default.

+_If only running child processes was not so damn complicated.
+It is easy in `bash`.
+Why is it so hard in Deno?_

-At the start of 2023, we got that support.
-The Deno team has deprecated `Deno.run` in favor of `Deno.Command`.
-The new API is a major step forward.
+At the start of 2023, there was a major change.
+The Deno team deprecated `Deno.run` in favor of `Deno.Command`.
+The new API was a major step forward.
-Resource cleanup and error checking are automatic now.
-The resulting code is cleaner.
-The performance is stellar.
-I think, though, that there is still some room for improvement.
+Resource cleanup and error checking worked automatically.
+The resulting code was cleaner.
+The performance was stellar.

+_I think, though, that there is still some room for improvement._ Using the API could be simpler, and the resulting code could be a lot easier to read.

-Introducing `proc`.
-This is is a lightweight rethinking of the `Deno.Command` API for use doing shell-script-like things.
+**Introducing `proc`.** This is is a lightweight rethinking of the `Deno.Command` API for use doing shell-script-like things.
 It makes the simple things dead-simple and really cleans up the more complex ones.

 The goal of `proc` is to make programming with processes as close to the experience of shell scripting as possible.
 While the resulting code isn't as